Effective customer engagement breeds loyalty and revenue growth. It’s probably the most powerful business development capability you can nurture.

 Define what you want to learn

-Start by being clear on your goals and success criteria.
-You might want to know how you can be relevant in your customers’ worlds, or to develop a deeper understanding of customer perspectives to help you uncover new commercial opportunities.
-You could be aiming to nurture loyalty or to increasing sales, or both.
-There may be a problem that you need help to resolve by sourcing innovative ideas.
+Effective customer engagement begins with the end in mind.
+Be clear about your goals and success criteria.
+You might want to know how you can become more relevant in your customers’ worlds.
+Or you might need to develop a deeper understanding of customer perspectives to help you uncover new commercial opportunities.
+It could be that you are seeking to nurture loyalty to increase sales.
+You may want to solve an industry problem that needs innovative ideas.

-Your goals can be two-way.
-You can aim for your customers to feel heard and to contribute to your work at the same time as you receive feedback and find out ways to improve your business.
+It’s a good idea to make your goals be two-way because you create mutual value from the start.
+With this approach, you create space for your customers to feel heard.
+You also open up opportunities for customers to contribute to your work at the same time as you receive feedback.
+It’s a fantastic way to find ways to improve your business.

 Once you understand your aims you can begin to make it easier for your customers to get what they need or help you to solve your problem.